vlele/aks/README.md

 - Use the AzPowerShell in Admin mode and execute the below steps
 - Set the execution policy in Power Shell 'Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned'
 - Admin Access to Azure Portal
-- The AKS Cluster is already created and Sample “Hello World” application running under 'prod' namespace

 **Steps**:

 **Create Azure DevOps Project Using Git Hub Code:**
-1) Login to Azure Portal and click “+Create a resource” and Click “Create” Button on the UI that shows up
+1) Login to Azure Portal and click “+Create a resource” and type "DevOps" in the search box and choose "DevOps Project".
+Click “Create” Button on the UI that shows up
 2) Choose “Bring your own code” and click “Next”  on the UI that shows up
-3) On the "Bring your own code" UI provide name of the "Code Repository" as Git Hub, "Repository" and "Branch" names  and click “Next”
+3) On the "Bring your own code" UI provide name of the "Code Repository" as Git Hub; provide  "Repository" and "Branch" names  and click “Next”
 4) Choose “Asp.Net Core” for the web application framework and click “Next”  on the UI that shows up
-5) Choose “Kubernetes Service” and click “Next”  on the UI that shows up
+5) Choose “Kubernetes Service” and provide the "Path to Chart Folder" as "**/charts/sampleapp" and click “Next”
-6) Provide the VSTS and Azure information asked on the UI that shows up and click “Done”
+6) Provide VSTS and Azure input on the UI that comes up and click “Change”.
+Change the fields as shown and then click “Ok”.
+Click “Done.
-7) After Deployment was successful the Dashboard is shown in the portal.
-A project is set up in a repository in our VSTS account, a build executes, and our application deploys to AKS.
-This dashboard provides visibility into our code repository, VSTS CI/CD pipeline, and our application in AKS.
+7) After Deployment is successful the Dashboard is shown in the portal.
+A project is set up in the repository in our VSTS account, a build executes, and our application is deployed to AKS in "dev" namespace.
+This dashboard provides visibility into our code repository, VSTS CI/CD pipeline,and to our application in AKS cluster.
-8) After Deployment to AKS cluster is completed a deployment is going to be made in "dev" namespace in the worked node.
-To see it, browse the Dashboard in AKS by doing the following steps:
-Open a new Azure CLI command Window and execute the following commands to open the AKS Dashboard,
+8) To see the Kubernetes Dashboard in AKS do the following, Open a new Azure CLI command Window and execute the following commands:

-> az login

 > Set-ExecutionPolicy -Scope Process -ExecutionPolicy RemoteSigned

+> az login          <-- On the command window there will be an URL given for log in.
+Use it and the code for authentication

 > az account list   <-- From the list note down the Subscription Id where the Cluster is running

-> azure account set <SubscriptionId>
+> azure account set <SubscriptionId>  <-- Feed the Subscription Id noted from above step

+> az aks get-credentials --resource-group <ResourceGroup> --name ais-taskapi-aks <--Use the AKS control plane ResourceGroup from portal

 > az provider register -n Microsoft.ContainerService

-> az aks get-credentials --resource-group azdevopsdemo9110 --name azdevopsdemo

-> az aks browse --resource-group azdevopsdemo9110 --name azdevopsdemo
+> az aks browse --resource-group <ResourceGroup> --name ais-taskapi-aks

-9) In the DevOps Project Dashboard there is a link(AKS deployed application link) on the top right below the EXTERNAL ENDPOINT header.
+9) In the DevOps Project Dashboard there is a link (AKS deployed application link) on the top right below the EXTERNAL ENDPOINT header.
 Click the link to browse the Application URL deployed in AKS cluster.
-The page should show the Task API Application Page.
+The Task API Application Page should show once the URL is appended with "/swagger".
+The Application is yet to connect to the backend DB.
+To connect to the backend MongoDB, please follow the steps below.

 **Mongo DB Installation:**

-1) Open another Powershell window in admin mode and run the commands of 8 step except the last one
+1) Open another Powershell window in admin mode and run the above commands(8th step) except the last one(az aks browse...)
-2) Clone the GIT Repo from the "https://github.com/icsimlai/ais-taskapi-aks.git"
+2) Clone the GIT Repo from the "https://github.com/icsimlai/ais-taskapi-aks.git" and then unzip to a folder.
-3) Change Power Shell(PS) Azure CLI directory to '..\GitHub\ais-taskapi-aks\mongodb' and Proceed with the Mongo DB installation steps as mentioned by the Readme file in "..\GitHub\ais-taskapi-aks\mongodb"
+3) Change Power Shell(PS) Azure CLI directory to '..\GitHub\ais-taskapi-aks\mongodb' and proceed with the Mongo DB installation steps as mentioned by the Readme file in "..\GitHub\ais-taskapi-aks\mongodb"
 4) Test the Task API Application in browser and verify that it works with backend DB as expected by running some manual tests i.g., create an user , task  ...

 **CI/CD Pipeline:**
+1) Ensure that the AKS Cluster is already created and Sample “TaskApi” application running under 'dev' namespace
-1) Launch the "aisazdevops-taskapi.sln" in VS 2017 and make some code change e.g., version no. under "swagger:" in "appsettings.json" and build locally using VS 2017 to ensure zero build error and check in.
+2) Launch the "aisazdevops-taskapi.sln" in VS 2017 and make some code change e.g., version no. under "swagger:" in "appsettings.json" and build locally using VS 2017 to ensure zero build error and check in.
-2) Open the Azure Portal DevOps Project Dashboard and see that the build has kicked in and is under progress.
+3) Open the Azure Portal DevOps Project Dashboard and see that the build has kicked in and is under progress.
 Wait for some time till the Release shows green tick mark.
-3) Test the Task API Application in browser and verify that it shows the changes as expected
+4) Test the Task API Application in browser and verify that it shows the changes as expected

 **AKS Features Demo:**